• Skip to primary navigation

 May 16, 2022 by Nora Femenia

-Recognizing that you are in an abusive relationship is the first step towards recovery.
-While emotionally and mentally taxing, it is essential to understand that your self-esteem may have been diminished.
-According to a study by the National Coalition Against Domestic Violence, about 1 in 4 women and 1 in 9 men experience severe intimate partner physical violence.
-These statistics underscore the importance of acknowledging the prevalence and severity of such relationships.
+Understanding that you are or were in an abusive relationship is essential.
+According to the National Coalition Against Domestic Violence, approximately 1 in 4 women and 1 in 9 men experience severe intimate partner violence.
+Recognizing this reality is the first step in taking back control over your life, setting the stage for recovery and empowerment.

 Confronting Emotional Abuse with Inner Strength